SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 **Overall Functionality:**
 The code continuously reads the ADC value from pin 32, converts it to voltage, and prints the voltage to the console.
 This can be used to measure the voltage output of a potentiometer connected to pin 32.

 ### Task 2: Control the Brightness of an LED using PWM and DAC
-Use the setup from Task 1 and add an LED control its brightness based on the potentiometer using PWM and DAC
+Expand the circuit from Task 1 by incorporating two LEDs.
+Implement PWM control for the first LED, adjusting its brightness based on the output voltage of the potentiometer-based voltage divider.
+Utilize the ESP32's DAC (Digital-to-Analog Converter) to control the second LED.

 #### Solution
 ``` python
 import machine